MartinP7r/blog/_posts/2021-08-29-first-draft.md

 ### callout type boxes

-> info "I am some info"
 > The body of the info box goes here.
-Premonition allows you to write any `Markdown` inside the block.
+You can write `Markdown` inside the block.

-> note ""
-> No headers in here

-> note "I am a note"
+{: .prompt-info }

-> The body of the note goes here.
-Premonition allows you to write any `Markdown` inside the block.
+> The body of the tip goes here.
+You can write `Markdown` inside the block.

-> warning "I am a warning"
+{: .prompt-tip }

 > The body of the warning box goes here.
-Premonition allows you to write any `Markdown` inside the block.
+You can write `Markdown` inside the block.

-> error "I am an error"
+{: .prompt-warning }

-> The body of the error box goes here.
-Premonition allows you to write any `Markdown` inside the block.
+> The body of the danger box goes here.
+You can write `Markdown` inside the block.

-> citation "Mark Twain" [ cite = "mt" ]
-> I will be a beautiful citation quote
+{: .prompt-danger }

 ### SNS integration